GiGurra/apio/README.md

 ### API definition

-An API consists of one or more resources, each with one or more endpoints:
+An API consists of one or more resources, each with one or more endpoints.
+The simplest way of grouping the endpoints together is to simply have a go package for each resource:

 ```go
 package user_setting